ChasHolloway/Thinkopolis/README.md

 We can't forget Rob and Mel.
 They’re survivors of the Little War.
 They used to have this Rumble channel before the fall, now they own a bar at what used to be Hollywood and Vine.
 They broadcast a radio show now that's heard all across the jungles of Los Angeles -- and they’re not exactly fans of our overbearing Governor.

+# See You in Thinkopolis

 <img width="900" height="600" alt="Arch 3" src="https://github.com/user-attachments/assets/d5643769-dcac-4a45-bd37-fa3d8c81338e" />

 Me, and the others, we’re not interested in the Governor’s leash, either.
 The jungle roars, and that’s the way we like it.
 Which side wins?
 The way I see it: the Governor's on the side of coercion; we're on the side of freedom.
 But the jungle answers only to itself.

+Check out the resources below.

 # Thinkopolis Resources